 Bow Hunting Gifts

-Finger Tab or Finger Guard – This can be helpful in protecting your hands when pulling back the string on a bow.
+Finger Tab or Finger Guard – This can help protect your hands when pulling back the string on a bow.
 This works for both re-curve and compound archery.
-This piece of gear may depend on if you are right handed or left handed.
+This piece of gear may depend on if you are right-handed or left-handed.

 Arm Guard – I have already mentioned how uncoordinated I am when it comes to archery.
-I was messing around the yard with a longbow, and probably should have been wearing an arm guard.
+I was messing around the yard with a longbow and probably should have been wearing an armed guard.
 My whole arm ended up black and blue and I seriously thought I had fractured something.
 It’s pretty important to protect your forearm.

 Bow Site Cover – Site covers are great for keeping your bow sites safe.
 Remember, any hunting gear is usually an investment and it’s important to protect your sites so you’re not replacing them too soon.

-Quiver – Robin Hood is super cool with his leather quiver, but it is not really practical for hunting.
-There are so many different styles, but honestly you want a quiver that is functional, practical and convenient.
+Quiver – Robin Hood is super cool with his leather quiver, but it is not practical for hunting.
+There are so many different styles, but honestly, you want a quiver that is functional, practical, and convenient.
 There are hip quivers, mountable quivers, and back quivers.
-I personally do not think a hip quiver is practical while hunting because it can interfere with your movement.
+I do not think a hip quiver is practical while hunting because it can interfere with your movement.

-Bow Stabilizers – Stabilizers dampen vibrations in order to improve accuracy and consistency.
+Bow Stabilizers – Stabilizers dampen vibrations to improve accuracy and consistency.
 Stabilizers can also improve balance and reduce torque.
 Not all bows need stabilizers and not everyone uses them.
-Length and weight of the stabilizer can matter.
+The length and weight of the stabilizer can matter.

 Bow Strings – This is also a great gift idea.
-I have not included a suggested product, because I know too many bow hunters who are picky.
-Also, it does depends on the bow you have and what type, size, length, etc. You shouldn’t have a problem finding it at Sportmans Warehouse once you know what type and length to get.
+I have not included a suggested product, because I know too many picky bow hunters.
+Also, it depends on the bow you have and what type, size, length, etc. You shouldn’t have a problem finding it at Sportsman Warehouse once you know what type and length to get.

 String Wax – This makes a great stocking stuffer, but it is very important for bow hunters.
-In keeps the string in excellent shape, prevents deterioration and protects the rails.
+It keeps the string in excellent shape, prevents deterioration, and protects the rails.

 Stringing Tool – When I had to string my daughter’s recurve, it was a pain.
 I don’t have the hand strength, but with a stringer like this one, I was able to do it with no problem.